retrofoxxo/mydrive-reloaded/README.md

 - Setting up smartphone notifications
 - Traffic (provided by tomtom may stop working)
 - Searching Places (provided by tomtom may stop working)
+- Traffic and other services via MyDrive Mobile app (not Bluetooth tethering)

 What does not work
 - My Places